 Keep in mind that you are not selling the actual structured settlement.
 The actual settlement is typically an annuity that is owned by the insurance company, which holds the money and disperses it to you in accordance to a contract.
 When you sell part or all of your structured settlement, you are actually selling the right to receive payments, which is then transferred to the funding company.

-When you decide to sell structured settlementpayments that you receive as the result of a lawsuit or insurance payout, CBC Settlement Funding can provide you with a lump sum cash advance for all or part of the total amount.
-CBC Settlement Funding is accredited by the Better Business Bureau and prides itself on its superior level of customer service.
+If you decide selling all or part of your future structured settlement payments is the right choice for your financial needs, CBC Settlement Funding can provide you with a lump sum cash advance for all or part of the total amount.
+CBC Settlement Funding is accredited by the Better Business Bureau with a A+ rating and we pride ourselves on providing a superior level of customer service.